studioudjat/Alfred-Notion/README.md

 # Setup Procedure

 Please follow [this](https://www.notion.so/marchin/Alfred-Notion-641d6d758e1040068dbb8283373ae105?pvs=4) procedure to set up Alfread and Notion Integration.
 Sorry it is written in Japanese. 😅

+- Please ensure to use the latest post_notion.rb on this repository.
+The code on the Notion note may be outdated.